ruchanb/example-for-unit-testing-azure-function/readme.md

 # Sample code on how to Unit Test the `Run` Azure Functions (http)
 .Net 7 Azure functions (http) uses `HttpRequestData` and `HttpResponseData`.
-These responses uses inbuild extensions which cannot be mocked.
+These responses uses inbuilt extensions, which cannot be mocked.
 ## Requirements

 * .NET 7 Azure function